 - Physical Fitness

-You will first attend a four week basic course that will familiarise you with the vehicles and equipment used by the Royal NZ Army Logistic Regiment.
+Chefs will first attend a four-week basic course with the Royal New Zealand Army Logistics Regiment (RNZALR).
+This will familiarise you with the vehicles and equipment used by logistics trades.
 You may also begin training to gain your heavy trade, forklift, and other driving licences.

-Alongside your Army promotion courses you will complete a number of catering trade courses.
-NZ Army currently provide formal training to gain recognition through London City and Guilds Institute for the Certificate in Food Preparation and Cookery.
+Alongside your Army promotion courses you will complete a number of catering related trade courses.
+NZDF currently provides formal training to gain recognition through NZQA.

-Throughout your career you will attend three separate courses at various times, the first is an introduction to cookery where basic cooking and knife skills are taught.
-The next course has you advancing to further complex dishes, and bakery and butchery skills.
-Finally, you will complete the advanced catering course.
+Throughout your career, you will attend multiple courses.
+These include an introduction to Catering where basic stewarding, cooking and knife skills are taught.
+The next course will be an Intermediate Chef Course which has you advancing to further complex dishes, bakery and butchery skills.
+Finally, you will complete the Advanced Chef Course.

-In conjunction with each level of training there is a field component where you are taught how to cook with NZ Army operation kitchen equipment for both small and large numbers.
+In conjunction with each level of training there is a field component where you are taught how to cook with NZ Army field catering equipment for both small and large numbers in remote environments.

-All following trade courses are held at the Defence Catering School in Devonport Naval Base (Auckland) or Waiouru Military Camp:
+All following trade courses are held at the Defence Catering School in Devenport Naval Base (Auckland) or Waiouru Military Camp:

-- NZDF Caterer Junior Course (Basic cookery and knife skills)
+- NZDF Caterer Junior Course (Basic stewarding cookery and knife skills)